-If a public auction is held for abandoned land but the land is not sold at the public auction, the county board of revision may order the disposition of the abandoned land as described below.
+If a public auction is held for abandoned land pursuant to the above provisions but the land is not sold at the public auction, the county board of revision may order the disposition of the abandoned land as described below.

-The abandoned land offered for sale at public auction but not sold at the auction may be offered, at the discretion of the county board of revision, at a subsequent public auction occurring within 60 days after the public auction at which it first is offered.
-The minimum bid at an auction under this provision must be the lesser of 50% of fair market value as currently shown by the county auditor's latest valuation, or the sum of the impositions against the abandoned land plus the costs apportioned to the land as described in the first paragraph in 'Costs of proceedings," below.
+The abandoned land offered for sale at public auction as described above but not sold at the auction may be offered, at the discretion of the county board of revision, at a subsequent public auction occurring within 60 days after the public auction at which it first is offered.
+The minimum bid at an auction under this provision must be the lesser of 50% of fair market value as currently shown by the county auditor's latest valuation, or the sum of the impositions against the abandoned land plus the costs apportioned to the land as described in the first paragraph in "Costs of proceedings," below.
 (R.C.
 323.71(A) and (B).)

-Upon certification from the sheriff that the abandoned land was offered for sale at a subsequent public auction but was not purchased, and upon petition to the county board of revision from any community development organization or any municipal corporation or township in which the land is located that is made at the time described in this paragraph, the board of revision, by resolution, may certify to the sheriff that it has entered an adjudication of foreclosure and forfeiture against the abandoned land and order the sheriff to dispose of the abandoned land as described in this and the next paragraph.
+Upon certification from the sheriff that the abandoned land was offered for sale as described in 'Public auction," above, but was not purchased, and upon petition to the county board of revision from any community development organization or any municipal corporation or township in which the land is located that is made at the time described in this paragraph, the board of revision, by resolution, may certify to the sheriff that it has entered an adjudication of foreclosure and forfeiture against the abandoned land and order the sheriff to dispose of the abandoned land as described in this and the next paragraphs.
 The petition to a board of revision from a community development organization or a municipal corporation or township in which the land is located must be received at any time from the date the complaint for foreclosure is filed but not later than 60 days after the date on which the land was first offered for sale.
-The order by the board of revision must include instructions to the sheriff to convey the land to the specified community development organization, municipal corporation, or township for the costs of disposing of the abandoned land as described in "Costs of proceedings," below, or, if any negotiated price has been agreed to between the county treasurer and the community development organization, the municipal corporation, or the township, for that negotiated price as certified by the board of revision to the sheriff.
+The order by the board of revision must include instructions to the sheriff to convey the land to the specified community development organization, municipal corporation, or township for the costs of disposing of the abandoned land as described in 'Costs of proceedings," below, or, if any negotiated price has been agreed to between the county treasurer and the community development organization, the municipal corporation, or the township, for that negotiated price as certified by the board of revision to the sheriff.

 Upon receipt of the certification and payment, the sheriff must transfer by sheriff's deed the owner's fee simple interest in, and to, the abandoned land.
-The county treasurer may waive, but is not required to waive, some or all of the impositions against the abandoned land or costs apportioned to the land as described in the first paragraph in 'Costs of proceedings," below, if the treasurer determines, in the treasurer's reasonable discretion, that the transfer of the abandoned property will result in the property being occupied. conveyance as described above, all liens for taxes due at the time the deed of the property is transferred to the community development organization, municipal corporation, or township following the conveyance and liens subordinate to liens for taxes are deemed satisfied and discharged.
+If abandoned land is transferred as described in this paragraph, the county treasurer may waive, but is not required to waive, some or all of the impositions against the abandoned land or costs apportioned to the land as described in the first paragraph in "Costs of proceedings," below, if the treasurer determines, in the treasurer's reasonable discretion, that the transfer of the abandoned property will result in the property being occupied.
+Upon the conveyance as described above, all liens for taxes due at the time the deed of the property is transferred to the community development organization, municipal corporation, or township following the conveyance and liens subordinate to liens for taxes must be deemed satisfied and discharged.
 (R.C.
 323.71(C).)